 Ray Kurzweil made that prediction back in 2007, and his prophecy is becoming a reality, at least in the treatment of solid-tumor cancer.
 According to a recent report on bacteriobots, a physician in Montreal may be the first to treat cancer patients with tumor-killing nanorobots.

 Futurist, Heal Thyself

 Kurzweil was diagnosed with high cholesterol and type 2 diabetes when only 35.
-He read up on the latest nutritional research, went on a diet and cut his fat intake.
-All that hard work paid off for Kurzweil, and he cured both his diabetes and high cholesterol, losing 40 pounds in the process.
+The diagnosis of type 2 diabetes was a wake-up call for Ray, so he read up on the latest nutritional research, went on a diet and cut his fat intake.
+All that hard work paid off for Ray Kurzweil, who says he reversed both his diabetes and high cholesterol, losing 40 pounds in the process.

 Immortality Isn’t Easy for Ray Kurzweil

 As reported by the Financial Times (FT.com), the futurist used to eat 250 pills a day.
 Now, he’s down to 100.
 In an interview a few years back, Kurzweil told the Financial Times’s Caroline Daniel that he spends “a few thousand dollars per year” on vitamins and supplements.
 According to press reports, Kurzweil also spends one day a week in a doctor’s office, receiving intravenous longevity treatments in a bid to live forever.